Hong Kong is currently being ruled by the barbarian Beijing regime not because

 regiment's chief of staff of 41st Group Army, combat department chief of

-Guangzhou Military Region, and
+armour department of Guangzhou Military Region, and chief of staff of

-chief of staff of Liuzhou Sub-Region of
+Liuzhou Sub-Region of

-Guangzhou Military Region consecutively before he
+Guangzhou Military Region consecutively before he became vice chief of

-became vice chief of armament department of PLA Hong Kong Garrison in 1994.
+armament department of PLA Hong Kong Garrison in 1994.
+In 1997, Ni left

-In 1997, Ni came to Hong Kong to serve as PLA Hong Kong Garrison's
+China for Hong Kong to serve as PLA Hong Kong Garrison's

 vice chief of staff, and armament department